k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 The resulting model is cleaner and accurately reflects business logic:

-- Customers place Orders.
+- Customer place Order.
-- Orders contain Products.
+- Order contain Product.

 #### How Trim Plugin Works